udacity/nd0821-c3-starter-code/README.md

   ```

 Remember, this code is for development purpose, in production the reload option shall be set to False resp. not used.
 In other words, the start command e.g. on our render deployment web service (see below) is:<br>
-uvicorn src.main:app
+uvicorn src.main:app --host 0.0.0.0 --port 8000

-* So , we start the browser web application with
+* So, locally we start our implemented browser web application with

   ```
   http://127.0.0.1:8000/docs